Factbox: Trump, Democrats at South Carolina forum on criminal justice reforms

 Castro would end the use of private prisons.
 He would raise the age to be considered a juvenile offender from 18 to 21 and develop community programs aimed at preventing young people from entering the criminal justice system in the first place.
 He would eliminate the use of mandatory minimum sentencing, returning discretion to judges.

-Reporting by Sharon Bernstein; Additional reporting by Steve Holland; Editing by Colleen Jenkins, Andy Sullivan, Dan Grebler and Sonya Hepinstall
+Reporting by Sharon Bernstein; Additional reporting by Steve Holland and Trevor Hunnicutt; Editing by Colleen Jenkins, Andy Sullivan, Dan Grebler, Sonya Hepinstall and Daniel Wallis